-Net loss for the three and twelve months ended December 31, 2021 was \$0.9 million and \$5.8 million respectively, compared to a net loss of \$1.8 million and \$6.3 million in the same periods in the prior year.
-Revenue for the three and twelve month periods ended December 31, 2021 increased by 591% and 429%, respectively, compared to the same periods in the prior year.
-The increased revenue was driven primarily by the ramping product demand on our GaugeChangerTM products from hyperscaler data center operators.
+Net loss for the three months ended March 31, 2022 was \$2.8 million compared to a net loss of \$1.1 million in the same period in the prior year.
+Revenue for the three month period ended March 31, 2022 increased by 275% compared to the same period in the prior year.
+The increased revenue was driven primarily by the ramping product demand on our GaugeChangerTM products from hyperscaler data center operators and our DreamWeVR product.

-Gross margin percentage for the three month period ended December 31, 2021 increased from the same period in 2020 by approximately 14%, driven by higher shipments of higher margin data center, VR and consumer products, and increased by approximately 7% in the twelve month period ended December 31, 2021 due to higher shipment of data center products.
-Expenditures during the three and twelve month periods ended December 31, 2021 due to higher 3021 are approximately \$2.5 million and \$9.8 million respectively, representing a increase of 64% and 31% from the previous reporting periods, due to the costs to support customer's ramp to production for our products in the data center market, discontinuation of employee furloughs associated with the COVID-19 pandemic, and the costs associated with the annual shareholders meeting.
+Gross margin percentage for the three month period ended March 31, 2022 decreased from the same period in 2021 by approximately 14%, due mainly to premiums paid to secure wafers and supply chain availability as well as additional fees to expedite delivery in order to meet customers' demand for data center and VR products.
+Expenditures during the three month period ended March 31, 2022 are approximately \$3.7 million representing a increase of 158% from the same period in the prior year due to higher personnel costs compared to the prior year in which employees were furloughed, higher consulting fees for IT and investor relations, and costs to support customers' ramp to production for our DreamWeVR products.
 This led to increases in research and development, sales and marketing and general and administrative expenditures.
 In addition, shared-based compensation also increased as more equity awards were issued to existing and new employees.